mcdulltii/Resume/resume.md

  - Detects function anomalies and obfuscated assembly code based on heuristic complexities.

 ## Courses / Certifications

+### <span>AWS Academy Cloud Foundations</span>

+ - Gives an overall understanding of cloud computing concepts, independent of specific technical roles
+ - Provides a detailed overview of cloud concepts, AWS core services, security, architecture, pricing, and support

+### <span>AWS Academy Cloud Architecting</span>

+ - Covers the fundamentals of building IT infrastructure on AWS and helps students gain the skills they need to pursue the AWS Certified Solutions Architect – Associate certification

 ### <span>Advanced Malware Analysis Techniques by Kaspersky</span>